BU-NU-CLOUD-SP16/Learning-Analytics/README.md

 High level goals of this project include:
 - Turning large amounts of programming submission data into useful statistics and information. (e.g. determining the different ways students approached and solved a problem)
 - Effectively visualizing the analytics that are generated.
-- Creating two separate views for with analytics built for instructors as well as students.
+- Creating two separate views for with analytics built for instructors as well as students¬.
 - Designing the application such that it is easy to integrate with.

+## Backend Branch

+This branch will be used to develop the backend architecture and analytics of the Learning Analytics application.